KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/TutorialLinkTimePolymorphismBasics.md

 ### Initial solution

-Lets start from the simplest way of implementing link-time polymorphism: object file selection.
+Let's start from the simplest way of implementing link-time polymorphism: object file selection.
 It means that we decide on buildsystem level which files belong to the target and by that we are selecting correct implementation for our target.

 #### Interface

-The best way to start it to draft our serialization interface.
-For the purpose of simplicity we would just serialize strings and ints and append comments to development mode files.
-Of course, it not even near the real serializer case, but it's better to have simple unrealistic example that difficult to understand but real one.
+The best way to start is to draft our serialization interface.
+For the purpose of simplicity we will just serialize strings and ints and append comments to development mode files.
+Of course, it is not even near the real serializers, but it's better to have simple unrealistic example than difficult to understand but real one.

 ```c++
 #pragma once